What are the “Hash Functions”?

 Avalanche Effect: it means that for a small change in the input, there will be a significant change in the output of the hash function.

-A hash function has to be collision-resistant which ensures that it has to be impossible for two different inputs to produce the same output.
+Therefore a hash function has to be collision-resistant which ensures that it has to be impossible for two different inputs to produce the same output.

 The usage in the mining process and the outcome